PaulRosset/paulrossethings/src/contents/2019/canal-a-year/A year at Canal+.md

 It has been created in 1984, it's quite a long story now, but it also show that they successfully self reinvented and questioned what they were doing, to be able to adapt them self to the market that is continually changing.

-From the beginning of its activities, the technological innovation, the excpetional freedom of expression for the era has contributed to consider Canal+ as a major actor of the television.
+From the beginning of its activities, the technological innovation, the exceptional freedom of expression for the era has contributed to consider Canal+ as a major actor of the television.

 The sport lovers, especially the football fans, have discovered a new way of filming at the time, they were putting the viewer like he was never before.
 Canal+ possess in his DNA the creation and innovation.

-Canal+ soon became iconic of the french audiovision, with over 13 millions subscriber in France.
+Canal+ soon became iconic of the french audiovision, with over 5 millions subscriber in France, more than 3 millions that are subscriber through ISP and more than 20 millions subscriber at the international.

 However, they just have been catch up by netflix in France in term of number of subscribers.